ashe-juniper/tiop-desktop-launcher/README.md

-# tiop-desktop-launcher
+# The Isles of Peridot desktop launcher

-The desktop launcher for The Isles of Peridot.
+The official desktop launcher for The Isles of Peridot.